Our scientists spearhead animal-free research into prevention

 The effects of BPA on breast cancer development

 This project will use different approaches to identify conclusively whether there is a link between exposure to bisphenol (BPA) and breast cancer development in women.
-These include a literature review on how BPA affects breast tissue, a computer analysis of cancer-related gene databanks to identify genes regulated by BPA, laboratory experiments that will confirm if BPA-sensitive genes contribute to breast cancer development and measurements of BPA in plasma samples from breast cancer patients.
+These include a literature review on how BPA affects breast tissue, a computer analysis of cancer-related gene databanks to identify genes regulated by BPA, laboratory experiments to see if BPA-sensitive genes contribute to breast cancer development and measurements of BPA in plasma samples from breast cancer patients.

 Lead researcher: Professor Valerie Speirs